 Members bring various backgrounds and life experiences to the group and discussions at the monthly meetings are lively.
 These subjects can range from fiber works to art exhibits of other media to themes in art and can include even world news, all of which provide the basis for provocative and interesting designs by our members.

 I look for drama in the creation of art quilts.
 Drama in the form of color and texture.
 I find inspiration in both natural and architectural scenes, having a particular fascination with weathered landscapes and structures.
 My technique includes the creation of a first layer of improvised pieced fabric with the addition of a second layer of texture through extensive thread work and some surface design.
 In addition to creating, I enjoy teaching free form techniques in the construction of art quilts.
-For more information, please visit my WEBSITE
+For more information, please visit my website at hildemorin.com

 Nice blog.
 I can't wait to see the full content.